orcasound/.github/profile/README.md

 ---
 <sub>

 🤫 Psst!
 You can create your own [organization README](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile) and include emojis using this (cheatsheet](https://www.webfx.com/tools/emoji-cheat-sheet/).
+And if you're an open source project like us, you can [chat on Zulip for free!](https://zulip.com/for/open-source/)

 <details>
 * <h3> Google Summer of Code Prospective Contributors </h3>